orestispanago/PatrasAir/README.md

 Plots last values on google map.
 Markers are colored according Air Quality Index.

-Uploads list of files to FTP server, preserving folder structure.
+Uploads list of files to FTP server.

 To avoid overlapping cron job execution, use flock in crontab: